open-politics/open-politics-hq/README.md

 ![Open Politics Vision](.github/assets/images/opol-data-on-globe.png)

-[Opol](https://github.com/open-politics/opol) serves the data for the interactive globe visualization of this webapp, displaying news articles processed through LLM classification, entity extraction, and geocoding for spatial representation.
+[Opol](https://github.com/open-politics/opol) serves the data for the interactive globe visualisation of this webapp, displaying news articles processed through LLM classification, entity extraction, and geocoding for spatial representation.

 ## Why Open Politics Exists

 Politics, news, conflicts, and legislative procedures are increasingly difficult to track and understand.
 Few have the time to read through the mountains of documents and news articles necessary to form a comprehensive understanding of political situations.

 Technology offers tremendous possibilities to make political information more accessible.
 The advent of Large Language Models has expanded our capabilities for textual analysis and understanding.
-The ability to formulate research tasks in natural language opens new possibilities for analyzing text data, potentially revolutionizing how qualitative and quantitative research methods can be combined.
+The ability to formulate research tasks in natural language opens new possibilities for analysing text data, potentially revolutionising how qualitative and quantitative research methods can be combined.

 This project aims to bring together natural language LLM interfaces with classical data science methods to build tools that provide a comprehensive overview of political topics, including:
 - Summaries of news articles